kennethlarotyamat/project16/media/text/translationFiles/rds1.md

-A bird flies from tree to tree and greets you, and your face, blushing and as beautiful as the dawn and the superb oaks, tall and robust, they
+A bird flies from tree to tree and greets you, and your face, blushing and as beautiful as the dawn and the superb oaks, tall and robust,

 tremble as you walk by, its leaves shake and its branches rise to give